smithy-lang/smithy/_sources/1.0/guides/evolving-models.rst.txt

 The following changes to operation shapes are backward-compatible:

 #.
-Changing an operation from no input to referencing a structure that contains
-   all optional members.
-#.
-Changing an operation from no output to referencing a structure.
-#.
 Adding a new error shape if the error shape is only encountered under new
    conditions that previously released clients/tools will not encounter.

 The following changes are not backward-compatible:

+#.
+Changing the shape targeted by the input or output of an operation.
+For
+   example, it is not backward compatible to change an operation's input or output from targeting `smithy.api#Unit` to then later target a different shape.
 #.
 Removing or renaming a resource or operation.
 #.
 Removing an operation from a service or resource.
 #.
 Removing a resource from a service.